Henry Cabot Lodge: Historian

-After traveling through Europe, Lodge returned to Harvard, and in 1876, became one of the earliest recipients of a Ph.D. in history from an American university.
-Lodge's dissertation, "The Anglo-Saxon Land Law," was published in a compilation "Essays in Anglo-Saxon Law," alongside his Ph.D. classmates: James Laurence Laughlin on "The Anglo-Saxon Legal Procedure" and Ernest Young on "The Anglo-Saxon Family Law."
+After traveling through Europe, Lodge returned to Harvard, and, in 1876, became one of the earliest recipients of a PhD in history from an American university.
+Lodge's dissertation, "The Anglo-Saxon Land Law", was published in a compilation "Essays in Anglo-Saxon Law", alongside his PhD classmates: James Laurence Laughlin on "The Anglo-Saxon Legal Procedure" and Ernest Young on "The Anglo-Saxon Family Law".
 All three were supervised by Henry Adams, who contributed "The Anglo-Saxon Courts of Law".
 Lodge maintained a lifelong friendship with Adams.

 As a popular historian of the United States, Lodge focused on the early Federalist Era.
 He published biographies of George Washington and the prominent Federalists Alexander Hamilton, Daniel Webster, and his great-grandfather George Cabot, as well as A Short History of the English Colonies in America.
 In 1898, he published The Story of the Revolution in serial form in Scribner's Magazine.

 Lodge was elected a Fellow of the American Academy of Arts and Sciences in 1878.
 In 1881, he was elected a member of the American Antiquarian Society.
+He was also a member of the Massachusetts Historical Society, and served as its president from 1915 to 1924.
+As such, Lodge penned a preface to The Education of Henry Adams (which had been written by Adams in 1905 and printed in a private edition for family and friends) when he arranged for this classic autobiography was posthumously published by the Massachusetts Historical Society in September 1918.